-Drivers were played off of the front foot, a six iron out of the middle of your stance and your wedges were to be played off of your back foot.
+Drivers were played off of the front foot, a six iron out of the middle of your stance and your wedges were to be played off of your back foot during a swing.

 For those of you that know me, you know that I really don’t like that word.
 However, if you’re going to become a consistent ball-striker, wouldn’t it make sense to keep the ball around the same spot for most golf shots?

 Golf Ball Position for a “Stock Shot”

-We decide if it is best for them depending on their current skills and how they deliver the golf club.
-Let me explain why I think this is the best golf ball position to hit a stock golf shot for the vast majority of players.
+We decide if it is best for them depending on their current skills and how they deliver the golf club in their swing.
+Let me explain why I think this is the best golf ball position to hit a stock golf shot for the vast majority of golfers.

 Unfortunately, the good result does not happen that often either. and it does not happen often :(.
-More than likely, the higher your handicap… the more of a chance you will have to hit either behind the golf ball or top the golf ball.
+More than likely, the higher your handicap… the more of a chance you will have to hit either behind or in back of the golf ball or top the golf ball.

 Conversely, I will then take a ball and place it towards my lead heel (this would be the left heel for a right-handed golfer).
 I again take the club back and through stopping just before impact.

 This forward swing tends to be much more shallow or back and through and allows the clubhead to stay closer to the ground for a longer period of time.
 Thus, giving the golfer a greater chance for success at impact.
 In addition, it allows the club face to stay more stable through the impact area.
 Read – a consistent hit there 🙂

 Many golf instructors and coaches (let alone your friends and buddies) would tell you that this ball position is too far forward.
 However, the other thing that this ball position does being forward is it promotes pressure on the lead foot at impact.
 Many amatuers struggle with experiencing pressure to the lead foot prior to impact.